zhenging/pols202/notes/12_campaign_and_election/exam_4_campaigns_and_elections.md

 10\.
 Discuss the significance of the first televised presidential debate, held in 1960.
 >p.266

 11\.
 Discuss the political science data that explains how Donald Trump won the Republican nomination for president; how he won the primaries; how he won the presidency.
-Why were most Washington insiders concerned at Trump’s foreign policy statements?
+Why were most Washington insiders concerned at Trump's foreign policy statements?
 >p.264

 12\.
 Were there different behavioral standards set for Hillary Clinton when she ran for the presidency because she was a woman?
 If so, why?